mattskone/robot_maze/README.md

  1. (Relatively) inexpensive at $199.
  1. Easy to assemble.

+NOTE: I moved the range sensor from its position at the front of the robot (shown in the stock photo above) to directly over the axis of the drive wheels.
+This helped ensure consistent distance measurements before and after a turning or rotating motion.

 ### Usage

  1. Begin a terminal session on the GoPiGo from another machine on the network.
 SSH works fine, but you may also use VNC to view the GoPiGo's desktop and begin a terminal session from there.